ezEngine/docs/docs/custom-code/typescript/ts-asset.md

 # TypeScript Asset

 Each *TypeScript asset* manages the script for a single [custom TypeScript component (TODO)](custom-ts-components.md).
-You create new TypeScript asset using *Editor > Create Document...*.
+You create a new TypeScript asset using *Editor > Create Document...*.

 ![TypeScript asset](media/ts-asset.png)